 The multi-pool charts are somewhat easier to understand when the two tokens are currently valued the same.
 However, it is worth understanding how the charts look at a generic exchange ratio first, so before moving on to an exchange ratio at par we start with an exchange ratio of 1 X being worth 4 Y.

-Single pool at 4
+Single pool at price of 4

 The table below shows the initial parameters of the pool: it contains 1,000 tokens of type X and 4,000 tokens of type Y. The pool is currently arbitraged, so we assume that this is also the fair exchange ratio X vs Y, even though we initially do not need this assumption.